 As the field has moved toward unpacking intergroup dynamics and complexities, multicultural and identitybased student centers have increasingly taken on more responsibilities and are often described as "miniinstitutions."
 Students transitioning into college benefit from networks of support with campus community members-students, faculty, and staff-who share with them similar identities, experiences, and affinities.
-For some students, these centers offer a space for them to feel welcome, build a sense of belonging at the institution, and access relevant programming and services.
-Different centers at an institution may be located near one another so that students are served at the intersections of their identity.
+For some students, these centers offer a space to feel welcome, build a sense of belonging at the institution, and access relevant programming and services.
+Different centers at an institution may be located near one another so that students are conveniently served at the intersections of their identity.

-Although many centers cater to specific identities, students may not choose to access identity-related supports for a variety of reasons.
-Although a center may serve as an affirming space for one or several aspects of a student's identity, that same space may be oppressive and marginalizing for other aspects of that student's identity.
-For example, LGBTQIA+ students of color may not feel comfortable visiting the LGBTQ resource center on campus because they may consider it a heavily White space.
+Although many centers cater to specific identities, students may choose not to access identity-related supports for a variety of reasons.
+For one or several aspects of a student's identity, a center may serve as an affirming space, but that same space may be oppressive and marginalizing for other aspects.
+For example, LGBTQIA+ students of color may not feel comfortable visiting the LGBTQIA+ resource center on campus because they may consider it a heavily White space.
 In this case, a center may not be a welcoming space for all members or students living at the intersection of multiple identities.
-Other students may not choose to publicly self-identify due to concerns about stigma or safety, or they may be shedding one identity for another.
+Other students may choose not to publicly self-identify due to concerns about stigma or safety, or they may be shedding one identity for another.

-Identity-based centers have immense value but are not a catchall way to tend to student identities.
-Institutions should work to serve students in multiple ways across the entire campus.
+Identity-based centers have immense value but are not a catchall: Institutions should work to serve students in multiple ways across the entire campus and throughout each of their educational journeys.
 Compartmentalizing supports by a student's presenting identity is largely an oversimplified approach, and representation without meaningful engagement can have a tokenizing effect (Kanter, 1993).
 All aspects of a student's identity should be reflected within the fabric of an institution.